A Local’s Guide to the City We Love

 Gastown’s steam clock and cobblestones make it Vancouver’s most photographed neighbourhood, but insiders know the real treasures are tucked into its side streets: hidden cocktail bars, laneway murals, and family-run eateries.

 A short walk away, Chinatown is a cultural anchor.
-Pop into herbal medicine shops, sip tea at Ten Ren Tea, or find peace in the Dr. Sun Yat-Sen Classical Chinese Garden — a tranquil retreat in the middle of the city.
+Pop into herbal medicine shops, sip tea at Ten Ren Tea, or explore the peaceful Dr. Sun Yat-Sen Classical Chinese Garden.

 Vancouver Foodie Tours’ founder, Michelle Ng, shares that her favourite restaurant in the city right now is The Mackenzie Room, just east of Gastown.
 She highly recommends trying the tasting menu for a true chef-driven experience.

-👉 On our Gastronomic Gastown Tour you’ll stroll Gastown’s cobblestones with local foodie experts, indulging in a seated, gourmet progressive meal at three premium restaurants — plus an exclusive mocktail or cocktail-making experience you won’t find anywhere else.
+👉 On our Gastronomic Gastown Tour, stroll Gastown’s cobblestones with local foodie experts, enjoy a progressive meal at three premium restaurants, and participate in an exclusive cocktail or mocktail-making experience.

 Kitsilano Vibes — Sun, Salt & Stories

-Local tip: Pack a picnic or grab takeout from a Kits staple like The Naam (a vegetarian institution since the ’60s) or AnnaLena (modern Canadian cuisine with a creative twist).
-In the summer, locals spread out on the grass above the beach with snacks and watch the sun dip into the ocean.
+Local tip: Pack a picnic or grab takeout from The Naam (vegetarian institution since the ’60s) or AnnaLena (modern Canadian cuisine with a creative twist).
+In summer, locals spread out on the grass above the beach to watch the sun dip into the ocean.

-Historical note: the surrounding area has deep Indigenous roots — once home to the Squamish village of Sen̓áḵw, whose presence continues to shape conversations about land and community here today.
+Did you know?
+The surrounding area has deep Indigenous roots — once home to the Squamish village of Sen̓áḵw, whose presence continues to influence the community today.

 North Shore Escapes — Deep Cove & Lynn Canyon

-When you’re ready to trade downtown energy for forest quiet, head across Burrard Inlet to Vancouver’s North Shore.
+Trade downtown energy for forest quiet by heading across Burrard Inlet to Vancouver’s North Shore.

-- Lynn Canyon Park: Walk the suspension bridge for sweeping views — it has all the thrills of Capilano but is free (and far less crowded).
+Lynn Canyon Park: Walk the suspension bridge for sweeping views — all the thrills of Capilano, but free and less crowded.

 Culture & Creativity Beyond Downtown